jbalogh/jbalogh.github.io/_posts/2012-01-30-push-notifications.md

 }
 {% endhighlight %}

-The notification API lives at `navigator.notification`.
-First we find the right API object and check that it exists.
+The notification API will live at `navigator.mozNotification` until it gets standardized.
+First we get the API object and check that it exists.
 If it's there we ask the user for permission to send notifications using `notification.requestRemotePermission()`, which returns an object we use to watch for events.